Shkodër: Culture

 Shkodër is referred to as the capital and cultural cradle of northern Albania, also known as Gegëria, for having been the birthplace and home of notable individuals, who among others contributed to the Albanian Renaissance.
 Most of the inhabitants of Shkodër speak a distinctive dialect of northwestern Gheg Albanian that differs from other Albanian dialects.
 Shkodër has also a long tradition in the development of the urban music of Albania, marked by a characteristic use of instrumentation and a style of composition.

 Rozafa Castle has played an instrumental role in Shkodër's history as the residence of Illyrian monarchs and a military stronghold.
 Located in the south of Shkodër, its foundations are associated with a legend about a woman who sacrificed herself so the castle could be constructed.
 Historical Museum of Shkodër is the most important museum in Shkodër and was founded to protect artefacts from all over the region of Shkodër, thus displaying their cultural and historical value.
 It is housed inside a monumental mansion from the 19th century, collectively known as the house of Oso Kuka.
 The expanded Marubi National Museum of Photography located on the Kolë Idromeno Street displays an extensive visual collection of Albanian social, cultural and political life beginning from 1850 on its galleries.

 Shkodër's architecture and urban development are historically and culturally significant for northern Albania.
 It was and is inhabited by many people of different cultures and religions with many of them leaving mark of their cultural heritage.
 The Ebu Beker Mosque, Fatih Sultan Mehmet Mosque, Franciscan Church, Lead Mosque, Nativity Cathedral and St. Stephen's Cathedral are the most eminent religious buildings of Shkodër.
 Other major monuments include the Drisht Castle, Mesi Bridge and ruins of Shurdhah Island.

-The Vllaznia club is a professional Albanian soccer team dedicated to Shkoder.
-It one of the most well-known teams in Albania.
+The Vllaznia club is a professional Albanian football team dedicated to Shkodër.
+It is one of the most well-known teams in Albania.

+The electronic music duo Shkodra Elektronike takes its name from the city of Shkodër.
+They represented Albania at the Eurovision Song Contest 2025 with the song "Zjerm" finishing in 8th place.
+The city is the hometown of both members.